 Registered participants will meet at the Everglades Youth Conservation Camp (EYCC) before boarding a complimentary shuttle to the trail heads and begin the challenge.
 Two groups of participants will hike approximately 30 miles from the ocean and lake trailheads of the Ocean to Lake Hiking Trail, connecting back at camp to symbolize the interconnectedness of Florida's natural waterways, enjoy a celebratory cook-out, awards ceremony, and complete the Hike2O challenge.
 Proceeds and funds raised from the Hike2O event will support Loggerhead Marinelife Center's marine conservation and education outreach to non-coastal schools across South Florida and promote environmental stewardship of Florida’s fresh and saltwater systems.

 Not able to attend or under 18?
-Supporters of all ages can still make an impact by registering as a Hike2O Virtual Hiker.
-Upon registration, virtual hikers are encouraged to hike a distance of their comfort on any trail of their choice to help raise awareness involving our environmental assets of Florida’s important waterways.
-Each virtual participant will receive a participation packet, recognition on the participant roster, complimentary swag, and a Hike2O Virtual Hiker completion pin.
+Supporters of all ages can still make an impact by registering as a Hike2O 1-Day Challenger.
+Upon registration, 1-Day Challengers are encouraged to hike a distance of their comfort on any trail of their choice over the event weekend to help raise awareness involving our environmental assets of Florida’s important waterways.
+Each 1-Day Challenger will receive a participation packet, recognition on the participant roster, complimentary swag, and a Hike2O Hiker completion pin.